 4. Weight Update

-Once the gradients have been calculated, optimization algorithm is applied to update the weights of the network.
+Once the gradients have been calculated, an optimization algorithm is applied to update the network's weights.
 Common optimization algorithms include stochastic gradient descent (SGD) and its variants like mini-batch gradient descent, Adam, RMSProp, Adagrad, etc. Each optimizer has its own update rule and hyperparameters that influence the training process.
 The optimizer uses the computed gradients to adjust the weights in a way that reduces the loss function.
-The specific update rule used by the optimizer depends on the optimization algorithm chosen.
-The optimizer updates the weights of the network according to the chosen optimization algorithm.
 The learning rate, which determines the size of the steps taken during optimization, is an important hyperparameter that affects the convergence and performance of the training process.

 5. Iteration

-After the weights have been updated by the optimizer, steps 1-4 are repeated for multiple iterations or epochs, with each iteration consisting of a forward pass, loss calculation, backpropagation of errors, and weight update.
+After the weights have been updated by the optimizer, steps 1-4 are repeated for multiple iterations or epochs.
+Each iteration consists of a forward pass, loss calculation, backpropagation of errors, and weight update.
 The number of iterations depends on factors such as the complexity of the problem, the size of the dataset, and the convergence criteria defined by the user.

 6. Evaluation

-Periodically during training, the performance of the model is evaluated on a separate validation dataset to monitor its progress and prevent overfitting.
+Periodically during training, the model's performance is evaluated on a separate validation dataset to monitor its progress and prevent overfitting.
 This evaluation helps determine whether the model is generalizing well to unseen data or if adjustments to the training process are necessary.

 Regularization Techniques

 Regularization techniques in deep learning are methods used to prevent overfitting.
-Here are some common regularization techniques used in deep learning:
+Here are some common regularization techniques:

 Dropout: